Category Archives: Learning

 As a baby girl grows, she not only listens to her inner voice to determine who she is, but to all the voices with which her culture speaks to her.
 It is critical that those who love her help her to believe that she is strong, smart, and valued for her unique and singular identity.

 I cannot imagine, when so many women around the world are fighting and dying for their rights, the right to control their own bodies, the right to be educated, the right to be treated with the same respect as the men in their society, and the right not to live in subordinate fear, why anyone would think it was cute to dress a baby girl up in faux high heels.
-Putting an infant in this ridiculous outfit is objectification at its lowest form, because it is perpetuated on an innocent before she has any cognitive association to the meaning, uses, and symbolism of the product.
+Putting an infant in these ridiculous shoes is objectification at its lowest form, because it is perpetuated on an innocent before she has any cognitive association to the meaning, uses, and symbolism of the product.

 A parent’s eyes are the child’s first mirror.
 When parents encourage their little girls to conform to stereotypes they help create at deep emotional and intellectual levels feelings that lower self-expectations and self-esteem.
 In The Second Sex, Simone de Beauvoir postulates that “sooner or later women will arrive at complete economic and social equality, which will bring about an inner metamorphosis.”
 It is respect for this fragile inner metamorphosis that is necessary in order to achieve independent, self-assured, and confident young girls.